soadyx/soadyx/README.md

 𝒢𑄺 Cuddles n other stuff is OK but pls dont cover me completely.

-𝒢𑄺 No need to actually interact w me (ik i have dniuf in my name sometimes, but its bc im afk LOL)
+𝒢𑄺 Im most of the time offtab, but u can freely interact w me !

-𝒢𑄺 YES! u can whisper to me, I might not answer but I will sure read it. ♡
+𝒢𑄺 You can whisper to me, I might not answer but I will sure read it. ♡

 𝒢𑄺 Do NOT take inspiration from my skins without permission.
 <img width="50" height="55" alt="image" src="https://github.com/user-attachments/assets/660b4328-26ba-42c5-a89d-2e4ca9e80770" />